AleksaMCode/WiFi-password-stealer/README.md

   - [To-Do List](#to-do-list)

 ## Introduction
 <p align="justify">During the summer of 2022, I decided to do exactly that, to build a device that will allow me to steal data from a victim's computer.
 So, how does one deploy malware and exfiltrate data?
 In the following text I will explain all of the necessary steps, theory and nuances when it comes to building your own keystroke injection tool.
-While this project/tutorial focuses on WiFi passwords, payload code could easily be altered to do something more nefarious than stealing stored WiFi passwords.
+While this project/tutorial focuses on WiFi passwords, payload code could easily be altered to do something more nefarious.
 You are only limited by your imagination (and your technical skills).</p>

 ## Setup
 <p align="justify">After creating pico-ducky, you only need to copy the modified payload (adjusted for your SMTP details for Windows exploit and/or adjusted for the Linux password and a USB drive name) to the RPi Pico.</p>